 "Garage" and "Herb", &c are pronounced in a more French way.

-Especially down south in Jacobia and Carolina, Latinisation is common; bacteria and media are plurals and certain nouns use plural endings from latin.
+Compared to the Federated Kingdoms, Latinisation/Francisation is common; bacteria and media have the singular forms bacterium and medium, and certain nouns use plural endings from latin.

-Words which have th in French/Latin were copied, agian down south in Carolina/Jacobia predominantly, as a th into English and are (sometimes) pronounced acordingly.
+Words which have th in French/Latin are often spelled, particularly in French-influenced areas, with a th in English and are occasionally pronounced acordingly.
 Eg tea is thé, anteme is antheme.
 (In the former, to pronounce this with a th sound is considered very pretentious; in the latter, it is more common).

 The diphthongs [oʊ] and [eɪ] are generally pronounced as long [oː] and [eː] due to Scots influence.
-Also due to Scots influence, there exists a phenomenon where the diphthongs [aɪ] and [aʊ] are pronounced as [ɐɪ] and [ɐʊ], a phenomenon known as American raising.
+Also due to Scots influence, there exists a phenomenon where the diphthongs [aɪ] and [aʊ] are pronounced as [ɐɪ] and [ɐʊ] before voiceless consonants, a phenomenon known as American raising.

 The sound [l] is generally pronounced as "dark l" [ɫ] in all positions, except in the two Caribbean provinces of the Bahamas and Jamaica, where it is almost always pronounced clear.

-"It shall be recalled, the uvular trill (and perhaps by now the uvular fricative) is an eastern North American Sprachbund phenomenon, affecting English, Brithenig, Lawrencian French, and perhaps the archaic Swedish of New Sweden.
-It does not appear to have spread to North American Spanish or to Montreiano, however, nor to the Judeo-Spanish of Mueva Sefarad.
+"It shall be recalled that the usage of the uvular trill (and perhaps by now the uvular fricative) for the phoneme /r/ is an eastern North American Sprachbund phenomenon, affecting most prominently Brithenig, Laurentian & French, and Scots, as well as many speakers of English and the archaic Swedish of New Sweden.
+It does not appear to have spread west of the Mississippi River, however, nor much further north than the provinces of New Hampshire and Massachusetts Bay.